RaspberryProgramming/Encrypted-Dash/README.md

 # Encrypted-Dash

+## Description

 This programmed is designed to let you create a dash cam that encrypts the recorded video.

-##HOW-TO:
+This is not designed to be a cheap alternative to other dash cams, as you might be able to find ones with better quality for way less.
+This is a Proof of Concept and is meant for those who are looking for such a product with no success.

+## HOW-TO:

 Clone the repo